avf2001/IELTS/Speaking/Task 1/Speaking Task 1.md

 | ~~good, bad~~ |               |
 | ~~like~~ | love, enjoy, prefer |

-## Shopping
-* Do you like shopping?
-* What’s your favourite shop?
-* Do you prefer shopping alone or with others?
-* What kinds of shops are there where you live?
-* Have you ever bought anything online?
-* Do you think men and women have different opinions about shopping?
 ## Sport
 * Do you like sport?
 * What’s your favourite sport?